-4-H is for all youth in 3rd - 12th grades.
-There is also a Cloverbud project that is for children Kindergarten through 2nd grades.
+4-H is for all youth age 5-18.
+There is also a Cloverbud project that is for children age 5-7.

 Most clubs in Weber County are family clubs or neighborhood clubs where parents are the leaders, and their children are the 4-H members.
 There are also community clubs in the robotics, livestock, shooting sports, rabbits, and horse project areas.
 We can give out club leaders’ names with their permission.
 These leaders may or may not be taking new members into their clubs.

 A 4-H leader may be any adult who desires to work with youth, teaching them life skills and helping them to become happy, productive adults.
 All leaders in Utah must go through a screening process before they are approved to be a 4-H leader.
 Leader applications are completed in 4-H Online with a leader's 4-H enrollment.

 Once a leader has been approved, the club may be organized, and members enrolled.
 Utah has gone to an online enrollment system.
 Leaders and members now enroll online.
 Instructions for 4-H Online can be found on our website on the forms page.
 A club may be as small as one leader and one member or may have many leaders and many members.
 There is an annual fee of $10 per member ($20 for horse, robotics and shooting sports).
 No fee for leaders.
 The 4-H enrollment fee can now be paid in 4-H Online.
 Instructions for 4-H Online payments can also be found on the forms page.
 Enrollment fees can also be paid by phone with a credit card, or by stopping by the 4-H office.
 However, 4-H enrollments are not current/active until the fees are paid.
 Club leaders and members must re-enroll at the beginning of each 4-H year.
 The 4-H year runs September 1 - August 31.